jbm1991/flask_plotly_pandas_exercise/README.md

 - `wrangling_scripts` contains the script used to transform the data
 - `worldbank.py` starts the web sever

+## Output

+The running webapp can be viewed [here](https://dsnd-jbm1991-world-bank-dash.herokuapp.com/)

 ## Licensing, Authors and Acknowledgements

 All data is from [The World Bank](https://data.worldbank.org/) and so please see their licensing for terms.
 Some of the code was provided by [Udacity](https://www.udacity.com), and the rest was written by me.